ictrun/liketea-sql-injection/README.md

 #### Description

+Liketea (https://github.com/cameasy/liketea) is an open-source Multi-store tea beverage mini program (chain store version).
 A critical SQL injection vulnerability exists in the store listing API endpoint that allows unauthenticated attackers to execute arbitrary SQL commands.
 User-supplied latitude and longitude parameters are directly concatenated into a raw SQL query without sanitization or parameterization.

 #### Affected Component